-Westwijk, an icon of post war urbanism, needs renewal.
+Westwijk, an icon neighborhood of post war urbanism, needs renewal.
 Both the original housing stock and the public space are outdated.
-The clear urban layout of the urban, designed by van Tijen, offers a good basis to further draw upon.
+The clear urban layout designed by Willem van Tijen offers a good basis to further draw upon.
 At the same time we will have to break with some of the original principles.
 We have to move form tabula rasa to tabula scripta and from a separation to combination.
 More specifically, this means that the relation between the residents (and their houses) and the ground has to radically change and that both the housing stock and the public space has to become more attractive, diverse and sustainable.

 Westwijk Rooted is about a neighborhood that is linked to its reconstruction past, its wet soil, the adjacent polder landscape, the new metro station and of course with existing and new residents.
 A new ground level based on the wet soil condition forms the landscape framework of the plan.
 It makes the neighborhood climate-proof, water-resilient and biodiverse.
 At the same time, it creates the ideal conditions for attractive new living environments that are anchored in the ground level.